gve-sw/gve_devnet_ndfc_upgrade_scheduler/README.md

 ### Running locally

+There are two versions of the script provided depending on NDFC versions.
+Ensure that you are running the correct version for your NDFC environment.

-Run the application with the following command:
+With the `config.yaml` and `.env` files in the same directory, run the application with the following command:

 ```
 python3 ndfc_upgrade_scheduler.py